 C4.
-Does your institution require or recommend l a general l college-preparatory program i or degree-seeking students?
+Does your in stitution require or recommend a general college-preparatory program for degree-seeking students

-Require
+☐ Require

-\boxtimes Recommend
+⊠ Recomm mend

-Neither require nor recommend
+□ Neither require nor recommend

 C5.
 Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.